A classical groupoid model for quantum networks: Protocols

 \paragraph{Discussion.} This protocol has certain limitations.
 While multiple messages can be sent from left-to-right along such a linear chain of nodes, if one attempts to send a message from right-to-left at the same time using a reflected version of the protocol, then both messages will be corrupted.
 Of course, this could be overcome by having a pair of parallel chains, keeping left-to-right and right-to-left communications on separate tracks.
 Furthermore, we do not have a clear analysis of communication on a network with a more interesting topology.

-\paragraph{Timelessness.} A key property of this protocol is that it makes no use of timeouts, due to {message atomicity} properties that we now explore.
+\paragraph{Timelessness.} A key property of this protocol is that it makes no use of timeouts, thanks to atomicity properties that are part of our basic assumptions (see Section~\ref{sec:overview}.)
 This is desirable, since timeouts are a basic feature of the dominant TCP protocol for internet communication~\cite{Iren_1999} which are the source of reliability issues in data centre environments~\cite{Borrill:2016, Adesanmi_2015}.
-If any of the 4 operations of the scheme given in \autoref{fig:basicstatetransfer} fail, Alice assumes that she retains ownership of the message, and is free to send it along another route of the network, or to return a failure message to the sender.
-Bob assumes ownership of the message if the final \Tick occurs successfully.
+If the final \Tick event of the scheme given in \autoref{fig:basicstatetransfer} succeeds, then Bob assumes ownership of the message and continues to propagate it.
+Otherwise, if the final \Tick is not successful---which could be because one of the 3 earlier events were not successful---Alice maintains ownership of the message, and is free to direct it by another route, or to return it as undeliverable to the sender.

-\ignore{ To demonstrate this, we analyze Alice's continuation in the case that each of the 4 operations illustrated in \autoref{fig:basicstatetransfer} fails to execute.
-Due to atomicity (see Section~\ref{sec:assumptions}), we do not consider partial failure of an operation.
-Also, we only guarantee recovery of the logical state (the bit $a$ in the \autoref{fig:statetransfer}); the internal state $b$ may be lost. \begin{itemize} \item \textbf{Failure of initial \Tick.} Nothing has happened, so no recovery procedure is needed. \item \textbf{Failure of left \Swap.} The initial logical state of the left party has not yet been changed, so no recovery procedure is needed, although the internal state has been lost. \item \textbf{Failure of final \Tick.} The left party may recover her initial logical state by applying an inverse \Swap operation. \end{itemize} We do not separately analyze failure of the right \Swap operation, as it would imply failure of the final \Tick. }